 The next important part of online romance is communication.
 What do you guys discuss?
 Don’t burn phone cards talking about Kim Kardashian or the World Cup.
 OK, you can do that too.
 But more important, give each other time to talk about your lives.
 Ask questions and be as honest as you can.
 I’m not saying you should interview each other, but a relationship requires true and deep communication.
 You can talk about your dreams, your achievements and goals, talk about your families, people you admire in your life, your most prized possessions, your strengths and weaknesses, and maybe most importantly, talk about the kind of relationship both of you are looking for.
 This last will determine what direction your romance goes.

 Finally, it boils down to the nitty-gritty.
 After starting a romance online, there is the temptation to just let it roll along on sweet talk via the phone, chat or email.
 You cannot live life online and in the same way, any romance that starts and remains solely online for say, one year, is a bit suspicious.
 The next thing a couple that met online should discuss when they realize that the admiration is mutual is how to meet up.
 Some say love is spiritual, that is true, but it is also physical.
 People in an online romance must find ways to balance both sides of the attraction.
 Apart from the physicality of attraction, meeting face to face also helps determine honesty.
 Is that really him?
 Is he really interested in me enough to make the effort?

 Once you have met for the first time, you are no different from the next couple who first met in real life.
 Keep your head up and enjoy your love.
 I am proud to look at my sweetie and say, thank God for the internet!

-You can go to AFRIKAN GODDESS to see what others are saying and take part in the conversation.
+You can click to read Being Put in the Friend Zone instead of Lovers to see what others are saying and take part in the conversation.